-Survivorship bias is an important issue that needs to be addressed when analyzing past performance.
-It has been the subject of a much important research in recent years and it continues to be debated extensively.
+Principal, Proficient Investment Management, LLCSurvivorship bias is an important issue that needs to be addressed when analyzing past performance.
+It has been the subject of a much important research recently and it continues to be debated extensively.
 Survivorship bias results from the tendency for poor performers to drop out while strong performers continue to exist.
 Thus when analyzing past performance of mutual funds for example, the sample of current funds will include those that have been successful in the past, while many funds that previously existed but underperformed and were closed or merged are not included.
 Survivorship bias results in an overestimation of past returns and leads investors to be overly optimistic in predictions of future returns.

 Researchers have demonstrated in recent years that survivorship bias can play a significant role in biasing past returns of individual securities, mutual funds, and even equities of specific countries.
 For example, Professors William Goetzmann and Philippe Jorion point out that the high historical returns from American stocks may represent an exception rather than the rule when evaluating equity premiums in a worldwide context.
-See Must Read article History, as written by the winners in Forbes (6/16/97).
+Their paper Global Stock Markets in the Twentieth Century (earlier version) in the Journal of Finance (June 1999) was a Smith Breeden Prize winner (awarded annually to the top papers in the JF).

-LBO Fund sponsors also have a tendency to leave out all the details when reporting their performance.
-See "The facts, but not all the facts" which was included in a 3/9/98 article in Forbes titled LBO Madness.
-A telling quote from the article is "There is no legal requirement that the dealmaker must present a full picture of his or her career."
+Some LBO Fund sponsors also had a tendency to leave out all the details when reporting their performance.
+In "The facts, but not all the facts" (Forbes 3/9/98) a telling quote from the article was "There is no legal requirement that the dealmaker must present a full picture of his or her career.

 A technique that some companies use in launching new products is to "incubate" funds.
 For example, a company wishing to launch a new series of mutual funds might provide ten managers with a small amount of seed money to start aggressive funds.
 Each manager is given two years to test their stock picking ability.
 At the end of the period several of the funds are likely to have outperformed.
 Those successful funds are then made available to the public and marketed aggressively while the losers are silently discontinued.
 This is what is known as "creation bias."